lukerodermond-beep/brfss-diabetes-thesis/README.md

 ### `create_modeling_dataset.py`

 Creates the final modeling dataset from the raw BRFSS 2023 data.
-This script recodes the target variable, recodes the selected predictors, handles missing values through row-wise deletion, and saves the final `modeling_dataset.csv`.
+This script recodes the target variable, recodes the selected predictors, handles missing values through row-wise deletion, and saves the final modeling dataset.

 ### `modeling_diabetes_mvp.py`